easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20180514
+## updated verification framework for input signal type and op
+currently signal types were: step, pulse, sine wave, and square wave

+according to results, most tests were done with step

+datalogging was grouped by mux for better naming

+there was still a "zero alignment problem" across models

+TODO: patch this in later implementations b/c it's not that important

+## tried different things to understand and verify the models
+though tried different things with input, the dominant factor seemed to be "average amplitude" if under same amout of simulation time

+at first, all tests were done with a simulation time of 1 s and a delay of 0.2 s in the beginning

+then, a few test on very large amplitude was done in 1 s with a delay of 0.1 s

+after that, different ops were tested for delay of 0.1 and simulation time of 1 s and later 0.6 s for shorten the overall time

+~too many plots were generated but different behaviors were observed between ADAMS and Simscape~

+the results for ADAMS model might not be applicable b/c ADAMS model didn't have the capability to initialize at different ops

+ADAMS model could be starting at the origin and that might actually be the reason behind "zero alignment" problem

 # 20180507
 ## moved verification framework to this repo
 saved *stepTestNoG.slx* as *signalTestNoG.slx* and moved it here